shirinmjr/express-react-bank/README.md

 1. Account history gets updated as transactions happened (✓)
 2. User can transfer money from one account to another account and can see a history record on bot(to/from) accounts (✓)
-3. There is no business logic handled in the front-end (✓)

 Previews: